Get exclusive member benefits & effect social change. Join Today

 Legionnaires’ disease is usually more serious in elderly people who have weakened immune systems or other medical conditions.
 If you’re elderly, you have a higher risk of developing complications and you may need to stay in the hospital for an extended period.

-There’s no vaccine available for Legionnaires’.
+There’s no vaccine available for Legionnaires’ disease.
 However, it’s possible to prevent the disease by properly disinfecting and cleaning potential sources of the Legionella bacteria.
 Preventive measures include:

 Avoiding smoking can also significantly lower your risk of infection.
 Smokers are much more likely to develop Legionnaires' disease if they’re exposed to Legionella bacteria.